 Murray, Nicholas.
 2002.
 Aldous Huxley: An English Intellectual.
 New York, NY: Little, Brown & Company.

 Pollan, Michael.
 2018.
 How to Change Your Mind: The New Science of Psychedelics.
 London: Allen Lane.

 Purser, Ronald.
 2019.
 McMindfulness: How Mindfulness Became the New Capitalist Spirituality.
 London: Repeater Books.

 Taylor, D.J.
 2003.
 Orwell: The Life.
 London: Chatto & Windus.

 Vonnegut, Kurt.
 1975.
 Wampeters, Foma and Granfalloons.
 London: Jonathan Cape.

 1963.
 Cat’s Cradle.
 Reprint, London, Penguin 2008

-JOHN FREW now lives in London.
+JOHN FREW now lives in South London.
 He is working on a memoir based on his time living and working in Myanmar, and encounters with modern and traditional Buddhist practices.
 Other projects include nature and travel writing, and his work featured in the anthology 'Journey Through Uncertainty' published by Ouen Press.
 His essay on Han Shan, Gary Snyder and the Dharma Bums is published in the anteroom

 JAMES KENYON was born in South Australia and lives in Melbourne.
 He studied drawing at the Victorian College of the Arts.
 James is also a musician and tours extensively throughout Australia and New Zealand.
 His latest album ‘Imagine You are Driving’ was released in 2016.
-His drawing is also featured in Issue 1.
+James was the featured artist in our debut Issue 1.
 WEBSITE.